openmrs/cbr-docker-ohie/README.md

 ### Accessing the instances
 If you have installed the ecosystem on a remote machine, you will need to replace **localhost** in the URLs below with the IP address of the machine.

 If you plan to access the OpenHIM instance, you will need to edit the file named **console-config.json** inside the **openhim** folder and set the value of the **host** field to the IP address of the remote machine.

+If you have installed the ecosystem on a remote machine, to use the simulator, you will need to update the URLs in the file located at **simulator/config.js** and replace localhost with the IP address of the machine.

-Below are URLs to visit to access each instance,
+Below are URLs to visit to access each instance:

 OpenMRS Instance 1 - http://localhost:8080/openmrs